Credit Scores and Car Insurance Rates

-You’ve probably heard recently that credit scoring comes into play when setting your car insurance premium.
+You’ve probably heard recently that credit history comes into play when setting your car insurance premium.

-Well, it doesn’t just come into play – it’s actually a major driver of car insurance rates, according to a new study from CarInsurance.com.
+Well, it doesn’t just come into play – it’s actually a major driver to have a good to excellent credit score to keep your car insurance rates lower, according to a new study from CarInsurance.com.

-The company noted that drivers with credit scores above 750 save an average of $783 annually on car insurance.
+The company noted that drivers with credit reports with scores above 750 save an average of $783 annually on car insurance.

-Fortunately, about 40 percent of consumers have credit scores above this range, so they can benefit from insurance companies using insurance scores.
+Fortunately, about 40 percent of consumers have credit reports with scores above this range, so they can benefit from insurance companies using insurance scores.

 In fact, these drivers can save nearly $23,000 on car insurance throughout their adult lives.

 But what about the rest of the population?